alexandremkf/alexandremkf/README.md

 ---

 <p>👨🏼‍💻 Computer Science student - São Judas Tadeu University
-<p>📚 Outside courses: The Odin Project and Full Stack OpenS
+<p>📚 Outside courses in progress: The Odin Project and Full Stack Open
 <p>🚀 Passionate about technology and turning ideas into code!

 ---